 RAINER MARIA RILKE

-Rainer Maria Rilke (1875-1926) was a lyrical poet born in Prague, Czechoslovakia.
+Rainer Maria Rilke (1875-1926) was a lyrical poet born in Prague, once the capital of Bohemia, now the Czech Republic.
 A childhood troubled by a mother who raised him as a girl left him a life marked by melancholy and transient relationships.
 However, his creative nature made him the leading Christian existentialist poet of Germany.
+He eventually settled in Paris and spent his later years in Switzerland.
 Rilke meditated on life and death, time and eternity.
-His reputation rests on two monumental works, the Duino Elegies begun in 1910, and its companion piece, Sonnets to Orpheus.
+His reputation rests on two monumental works, the Duino Elegies, begun in 1910, and its companion piece, Sonnets to Orpheus.
 Both were published together in 1923.

 The leaves are falling, falling as from far off,

 as though far gardens withered in the skies;

 And in the nights the heavy earth is falling

 from all the stars down into loneliness.

 And look at others; it is in them all.

 And yet there is One who holds this falling